 A SHARED JOURNEY

-Difficulty swallowing sent my 55-year-old husband to his doctor.
+Difficulty swallowing is one of the primary symptoms of esophageal cancer.
+This symptom sent my 55-year-old husband to his doctor.
 The doctor’s five words,”You have advanced esophageal cancer,” brought life as we knew it to an abrupt end.
 Our journey to survive Stage III adenocarcinoma of the stomach junction and involving a few lymph-nodes began in November 2000.

 ESOPHAGEAL CANCER TESTED